x

 In the meantime, the Colorado Black Round Table is hosting a Youth Violence Prevention Collaboration Meeting from 9:30 a.m. to 12:30 p.m. on Saturday, April 20, at the Zion Senior Center, 5151 East 33rd Avenue.
 For more information, contact John Bailey at cbrt2014@gmail.com."

 Calhoun explained that before a cover is published, it would be discussed by her or the art director and story author.
 She said before this issue went to print, she stepped away from the office, hours before deadline.
+Chelsey Dequaine-Jerabek, Editorial Director of Voice Media Group which owns Westword, reached out to 9NEWS on May 8 to clarify that Calhoun had seen cover drafts before publication which had the same illustration and graphic as the final design.

-"We have to sort of wait and see what kinds of again, internal checks, they're going to have to prevent this type of thing from happening again," Calhoun said.
+"We have to sort of wait and see what kinds of again, internal checks, they're going to have to prevent this type of thing from happening again," Byron said.
 "We can't just sort of bank it on their blanket apology."

 Rashad Younger, 2nd VP of the RMNAACP, said there are plans in place to meet with Westword to discuss the organization's concerns.
 Calhoun confirmed a meeting is set to be scheduled.